Regular graphs of large girth and arbitrary degree

-\paragraph{Graphs $G_{d,p,q}$ as finite quotients of the tree $T_d$.} As above, we let $d$ be an integer greater than 10, and $p$ a prime greater than $d$, ordinary if $d$ is odd, and equal to 3 modulo 8 if $d$ is even.
+\paragraph{Graphs $G_{d,p,q}$ as finite quotients of the tree $T_d$} As above, we let $d$ be an integer greater than 10, and $p$ a prime greater than $d$, equal to 3 modulo 8 id $d$ is even (and without condition if $d$ is odd).
 Now we let $q>Q_d(p)$ where $Q_d(p)$ is the constant introduced in Definition~\ref{def:kappa}.